queicherius/software-defined-infrastructure/docs/1-dns.md

 };
 ```

-Reload the server to apply all configuration changes.
+We reload the server to apply all configuration changes.

 ```bash
 service bind9 reload